Graduate Student Resources

 Are there resources to help me earn my degree?

-Yes, GSC has a Career Services department, which assists prospective students during the application process to develop or update one’s resume and write a personal statement.
+Yes, the College has a Career Services department, which assists prospective students during the application process to develop or update one’s resume and write a personal statement.
 They can also help you find a job or internship.
 Once a student is enrolled, Student Counseling Services are available for free.
 Tutoring is also offered for free.

 What are the requirements for admissions?